diaorui/peek-deck/ai.md

 *Microsoft*

-TRELLIS.2-4B is a 4B parameter image-to-3D generative model that reconstructs arbitrary 3D assets with complex topologies and PBR materials from a single image using a novel O-Voxel representation, supporting high-resolution generation up to 1536³.
+TRELLIS.2-4B is a 4B parameter image-to-3D generative model that reconstructs arbitrary 3D assets with complex topologies and PBR materials from a single image using a novel O-Voxel representation and flow-matching transformer.
+It excels at high-fidelity generation up to 1536³ resolution with efficient inference, supporting features like transparency and sharp details.

 `image-to-3d`